Minty Kitchen

 • Potatoes: smaller yellow potatoes are my preference for their buttery flavor and thin skin that doesn't need peeling.
 Cut them into equally sized cubes so they cook evenly.

-• Carrots: any variety work.
+• Carrots: any variety works.
 I used a combo of red and regular carrots here because that's what I found at the store, and they were beautiful, but standard orange carrots are perfect.

 • Spinach: Use a large bunch of loose spinach or a big clamshell.
 Don't worry if it looks like a lot, it wilts down quickly.